emilravnsholt/emilravnsholt/README.md

 <strong>I'm a web developer.</strong><br>
 I've worked professional with Magento 1 & 2 for around 3 years and counting.<br>
-My hobby projects and freelance jobs has been Laravel, Wordpress and Shopify - and Magento of course.<br>
+My hobby projects and freelance jobs has been Laravel, Magento 1, Magento 2 and a bit of Wordpress and Shopify.<br>
 It's worth saying, that e-commerce has been a part of my life for around 4-5 years in total, including my professional career as a web dev.<br>

 My skillset: